 Getting the Tomato Seeds to Germinate

 Cover the seeds with a clear plastic cover, and put them in a well lit location.
 I like to give them a little jump start with a seedling heating mat underneath, since they like a little extra warmth to get going.
-I put the heating pad and the lights on a timer, leaving them on for about 16 hours a day and off for the remaining time.
-If you’d like some more photos of my planting bench and seed starting setup, take a peek at this post on seed starting.

 Can I Use Old Old Tomato Seeds (Left Over from Previous Years)?